wp-plugins/gator-cache/readme.txt

 Tags: cache, performance, bbpress, woocommerce Requires at least: 3.6
 Tested up to: 3.8.1
-Stable tag: 1.11
+Stable tag: 1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-An easy to manage page cache for Wordpress.
+A better, stronger, faster page cache for Wordpress.
+Performance that's easy to manage.

 == Description ==

-Gator Cache is a better, stronger, faster page cache for Wordpress.
-Once installed, it automatically updates new content in your cache.
+Gator Cache is easy to manage page cache for Wordpress.
+Once installed, it automatically updates new and updated content in your cache.
+This keeps your website fresh while adding the superior performance advantage of a cache.
 Key features are as follows:

 *   Greatly increases site performance by adding a page cache
 *   Automatic update of cache when content is published or updated
 *   Automatic update of cache when comments are approved
-*   Compatible with Woocommerce, will not cache mini-cart in page
+*   Compatible with WooCommerce, will not cache mini-cart in page
 *   Compatible with bbPress, updates when topics, replies, etc are added
 *   Posts can be cached for logged-in Wordpress users by role.
 You can cache pages for Subscribers, Customers or other roles while skipping the cache for Administrators.
 *   Http caching supported with Apache and Nginx